≡ Menu

 But…

-Don’t be scared… epilepsy in dogs is more common than you might think, which means that you’re not alone in your situation.
-In fact, epilepsy in dogs is actually one of the most common of all canine brain disorders which means that there will be a lot or resources out there for you, with this just being one of many that will help you get a better idea of what it will be like to own a dog with this condition.
+Don’t be scared… epilepsy in dogs is more common than you might think, meaning you’re not alone.
+Epilepsy in dogs is one of the most common of all canine brain disorders, which means that there will be a lot of resources out there for you, with this just being one of many that will help you get a better idea of what it will be like to own a dog with this condition.

 So, without further ado, let’s dive right in.

-Canine Epilepsy is simply a brain disorder in dogs which causes your pet to have frequent seizures.
-Your furry friend may also endure cluster seizures, focal seizures, partial seizures or grand mal seizures (More on those later).
+Canine Epilepsy is simply a brain disorder in dogs that causes your pet to have frequent seizures.
+Your furry friend may also endure cluster, focal, partial, or grand mal seizures (More on those later).

 You may be wondering…